innius/grafana-simple-grpc-datasource/README.md

 Please note gRPC is programming language agnostic which makes it possible to implement a backend in the language of your choice.
 Checkout the gRPC [documentation](https://grpc.io/docs/languages/) of your language.

 ## Roadmap

-- [ ] add pagination to historical value query
-- [ ] add more caching
+- add more caching
-- [ ] add more authentication schemes (certificates, basic authentication etc. )
+- add more authentication schemes (certificates, basic authentication etc. )
-- [ ] add more tests
+- add more tests
-- [ ] better lookups for dimensions and metrics in frontend
+- better lookups for dimensions and metrics in frontend
-- [ ] support annotations
+- support annotations
-- [ ] support for aggregations
-- [ ] support streaming queries
+- support streaming queries